michaelklishin/rabbit-hole/README.md

 ## Supported RabbitMQ Versions

 This library targets the [community supported RabbitMQ release series](https://www.rabbitmq.com/release-information).
+This library will often work in practice older versions, such as `3.13.x`, due to very limited breaking HTTP API changes.

 All versions require [RabbitMQ Management UI plugin](https://www.rabbitmq.com/docs/management/) to be installed and enabled.